 Ganglion cysts are common tumors found in the wrist, hand and fingers.
 There are many theories for the development of ganglion cysts.
 Ganglion cysts may interfere with hand function or cause complaints of pain.
 Depending on the extent and severity of this condition, complaints may not improve without surgery to remove the ganglion cyst.

-Follow up is usually within 7-10 days post op.
+Follow up after surgery is usually within 7-10 days post op.
 You should call the office at 204 231 1542 for your appointment time.
 If Dr Dolynchuk deems Physiotherapy necessary they will contact you after surgery on or around day 5.

 Risks of Ganglion Excisional Surgery